microsoft/pxt-arcade/docs/hardware/raspberry-pi/wooden-cabinet.md

 ## Cut Instructions

-* using your profile template, mark 2 profiles on the plywood and cut with a jigsaw.
+* Using your profile template, mark 2 profiles on the plywood and cut with a jigsaw.

 ![Cutting the template](/static/hardware/raspberry-pi/wooden-cabinet/cuttemplate.jpg)